tfll37/Cedric-s-Luck-MazeRunner-TUM/docs/README.md

 ## 📐 Design and Screens
 Design Overview
-The design of Diddy Party Escape is built on a pixel-art aesthetic using the Dawnlike tileset by DawnBringer.
+The design of "Cedric's Luck" is built on a pixel-art aesthetic using the Dawnlike tileset by DawnBringer.
 The game follows a top-down dungeon-crawler style, incorporating grid-based movement while allowing dynamic actions such as dashing, shooting fireballs, and interacting with various in-game elements like dice and hearts.
 The UI elements are minimalistic and effective, with a focus on clear feedback for actions like health status, score tracking, and game progression.
 The animations are handled by AnimationMNGR, ensuring smooth transitions for player movements, enemy interactions, and dice mechanics.

 1. **Welcome Screen**